 Type 4 and 5 collagen are less commonly found in a supplement, but they’re also much less commonly needed.
 Type 4 will deal with the filtration systems in the kidneys and offer some protection to your brain, while type 5 will deal with, most notably, hair and create the cells of a pregnant women’s placenta.

-Why would I take both a collagen supplement and a hyaluronic acid supplement?
+Why would I take both a collagen supplement and a vitamin supplement?
 Don’t they do the same thing?

-Collagen and hyaluronic acid are the key components of healthy, youthful skin (as well as joints).
+Collagen and Essential Vitamins are the key components of healthy, youthful skin (as well as joints).
 They are a powerful duo that support one another, but individually they have very different benefits.
-Taking both is ideal if you are looking for a top notch anti-aging supplement plan.
+Taking both in our Boost and Glow bundle is ideal if you are looking for a top notch anti-aging supplement plan.

 How do I take collagen supplements?

-The best way is in powder form, from a reputable company that pays attention to its manufacturing process and sources.
+The best way is in powder form, from a reputable company like SKIIN Company that pays attention to its manufacturing process and sources.
+Buy our collagen supplement here.
 Unfortunately, the collagen supplements are not a regulated industry, so you do have to do your research properly.
 Read more here.